 Reviewing your bank accounts can give you insight into how you’re spending money.
 If you don’t have a budget, you can start one with a simple spreadsheet that lists out your recurring bills (such as rent, utilities and debt payments) and other more variable monthly expenses, such as the cost of groceries or entertainment.
 Then, you can decide where you can cut expenses so you can save money or at least avoid developing new debts.

 If the thought of budgeting sounds daunting, you may consider reaching out for help.
 The National Foundation for Credit Counseling has resources that can help you manage your spending and set a realistic budget.
-Or you can consider hiring a financial planner to provide guidance.
+You can also consider hiring a financial planner to provide guidance.

-5. Make extra money to repay your debt
+5. Seek extra money to repay your debt

 - Ask for a raise or extra hours at work (if you’re hourly)